vespina/json/README.md

 ### BASIC USAGE

 #### Load the library
-Simplt addd this code at the begining of your main program:
+Simply addd this code at the begining of your main program:

     DO json

+The first time the library is ran, it will automatically download some dependencies from the Internet, so its better if you run DO JSON one time from your VFP's command line.

 #### To parse a JSON string
     LOCAL oPerson
     oPerson = JSON.Parse('{ "firstName": "Victor", "lastName": "Espina", "YOB": 1970 }')